 The Division of Vocal Studies includes Voice and Oberlin Opera Theater.
 Students in this division learn from faculty who have impressive performance and academic achievements.
 They develop students’ talents through courses in technique, performance readiness, linguistic style, staging, set design, and more.

 Our faculty is comprised of outstanding teacher-performers who are devoted primarily to undergraduate education.
 They maintain rigorous performance schedules yet provide individual instruction and spend generous amounts of time with their students via lessons, coaching, mentoring, and more.View Faculty

-Every year, between 20 and 30 gifted singers enter degree programs in the conservatory.
+Every year, 20 to 30 gifted singers enter degree programs in the conservatory.
 These students receive weekly private instruction from faculty members with impressive performance and academic attainments, and take courses in pedagogy, performance readiness, musicianship, musical style, diction, and linguistic accuracy.

 All students take weekly private lessons with a major teacher and participate in studio classes.
 Vocal studies students also have a wealth of opportunities to perform with the varied student-led and professional ensembles, choirs, a cappella groups, and other musical troupes that give recitals and concerts during the academic year.

 Opera Theater is a vital program of the vocal studies division.
 Courses include character development, body technique, directing, stage management, and more.
 Students have opportunities to participate in twice-yearly main-stage operas from the core repertory and Opera Scenes presentations, winter-term productions that feature new works, student-directed productions, and the Oberlin in Italy summer program.